texfaq/texfaq.github.io/FAQ-slidecls.md

 [Beamer Gallery](http://deic.uab.es/&nbsp;iblanes/beamer_gallery/).

-[`Lecturer`](http://ctan.org/pkg/Lecturer) is a _generic_ solution (it works with Plain TeX, LaTeX and Context&nbsp;mk&nbsp;ii, but not&nbsp;&mdash; yet&nbsp;&mdash; with Context&nbsp;mk iv).
+[`Lecturer`](http://ctan.org/pkg/Lecturer) is a _generic_ solution (it works with Plain TeX, LaTeX and ConTeXt&nbsp;mk&nbsp;ii, but not&nbsp;&mdash; yet&nbsp;&mdash; with ConTeXt&nbsp;mk iv).
 By separating the functionality needed for a presentation (using TeX for typesetting, and PDF functions for layering and dynamic effects) a clear structure emerges.
 While it doesn't have the range of ''themes'' (presentation styles) of